aimeesimons/CSC2002S_Assignment4/README.md

      - "jet" -> # Jet
      - "tree: -> # Tre
 9. Done!
 You may run using QTSpim.
 NB!
 Please use an lf file when inputing an image (not cr or crlf file).
+What happens is, QTSpim should use lf as an endline character, but it sometimes switches between 13 and 10 for the use of an endline character for some reason, so it might stop the program prematurely if a cr or crlf file is used.

 ### greyscale.asm:
 ![image](https://github.com/aimeesimons/CSC2002S_Assignment4/assets/126353532/bcee96e2-cb8e-4a9b-b657-b9576546a8e5)